Where to find this:

 There are two ways to skip dates, for two different needs:

-- Breaks & closures (this screen) — a quick, calendar-wide way to pause everything (or all regular sessions) across a location or every venue at once.
+- Breaks & closures (this card) — a quick, whole-location way to pause everything (or all regular sessions) across a location or every location at once.

 - Break weeks on an individual fixed slot — set when you create or edit a single time slot, to skip that one slot only.
 See Creating Locations.

-Use Breaks & closures for whole-venue closures like half-terms and bank holidays; use a slot's break weeks when only one class needs to skip a date.
+Use Breaks & closures for whole-location closures like half-terms and bank holidays; use a slot's break weeks when only one class needs to skip a date.